The Nest

 How Does A BOM in Real Estate Affect Home Price?

-Returning to the market after you were almost going to see it is a devasting blow to your potential sale price, primarily because of the sale’s optics.
-Most people feel they can bargain more when a home has stayed on the market for a while.
+Returning to the market after you were almost ready to sell is a devastating blow to your potential sale price, primarily because of the sale’s optics.
+Most people believe they can negotiate more when a home has been on the market for a while.

-A place that has spent a while on the market isn’t getting much play as far as one would hope.
-People usually expect a decrease in price after several weeks on the market, and they’ll typically ask for one if they don’t see a reduction.
+A place that has been on the market for a while isn’t getting much attention, as one would hope.
+People usually expect a price decrease after several weeks on the market, and they’ll typically ask for one if they don’t see a reduction.

 How Common Is It For A Home To Go Back On the Market?

-It’s hard to find a statistic for this specific to New York City, but houses always fall through time.
+It’s challenging to find a specific statistic for this in New York City, but houses often fall into disrepair over time.
 Around 20 to 30 percent of all homes for sale will return to the market at least once before they sell.

 What Should I Do To Prevent My Home From Going Back On the Market?

-Not all home sales are going to be able to happen, but that doesn’t mean you can’t work to prevent it.
+Not all home sales will be able to happen, but that doesn’t mean you can’t work to prevent it.
 The best thing you can do is be proactive about reducing the reasons for a home-going BOM:

-1. Hire a home inspector and fix the issues that made you fail.
-You should hire a home inspector before you sell, especially in an area with low demand.
+1. Hire a home inspector and address the issues that led to your failure.
+You should hire a home inspector before listing your home, especially in an area with low demand.
 If you have a historic home, it may even be a requirement built into your agreement.

 2. Give preference to cash home buyers.
 This prevents lenders from deciding they don’t want to fund your buyer’s purchase.